qalle2/finmorph/README.md

 Example:
 ```
 $ python3 verbconj.py "isota"
-conjugation 72 (like "vanheta" (3SG past "vanheni"))
+conjugation 72 (like "vanhe|ta, -nen, -ni, -nisi, -tkoon, -nnut, -ttiin")
-conjugation 74 (like "katketa" (3SG past "katkesi"))
+conjugation 74 (like "katke|ta, -an, -si, -(a)isi, -tkoon, -nnut, -ttiin")
 ```

 See also `test.py`.

-To do: print more verb forms; print consonant gradation info.
+To do: print consonant gradation info.

 ## test.py
 Test whether `noundecl.py` and `verbconj.py` work correctly.
 You need to create the input files